It was a day I'll never forget-high school

 effective humidifier system.
 Two rigid pods containing specially treated

-soundhole and behind the headstock.
-You soak the sponges with the included
+the soundhole and behind the headstock.
+You soak the sponges with the

-special solution that activates the compound with which each sponge is
+included special solution that activates the compound with which each

-that it releases water into the air at a very slow rate, keeping the
+sponge is that it releases water into the air at a very slow rate,

-humidity constant without increasing it beyond a desirable level.
-If you
+keeping the humidity constant without increasing it beyond a desirable

 In-case Humidity Control Pack

-a great way to make it friendlier to your guitar.
-It comes complete with
+package is a great way to make it friendlier to your guitar.
+It comes

-case in such a manner that they won't be touching the guitar, and you've
+pods in your case in such a manner that they won't be touching the guitar,

-converted your case to a self-contained, monitored humidifying system.
+and you've converted your case to a self-contained, monitored humidifying